Pragmatists/angular-test-runner/README.md

 ## Replacement for ngMock
 **angular-test-runner** was created as a replacement of "official" Angular testing library: **ngMock**.
 It was designed to address following shortcommings of **ngMock**:
-1. different style of testing for every component type (controller, directive, service, etc.),
+1. different style of testing for each component type (controller, directive, service, etc.),
 2. long and boilerplate-rich setup of test,
 3. difficult testing of html templates and no support for interacting with DOM elements,
 4. focusing on testing objects in isolation instead of testing coherent set of behaviours (white-box testing)